 Vonnie Wildfoerster, Curator

 Sam Erenberg, Frank McEntyre, Elena Siff, Contacts

 WBB was invited to participate in the 2002 Cultural Olympiad.
 The exhibition was rated as one of the top five events along with the Pilobolus Dance Theatre and Dale Chihuly.
 Children Beyond Borders, an adjunct project of the Olympiad, included a selection of boxes from over 6,000 children participants with disabilities around the world.
+Additionally, adjunct projects in Brigham City created 3,000 boxes for the Paralympics.
 Special guests included IOC Chairman’s wife, Mrs. Bovijn, and the UN Secretary General’s wife, Mrs. Annan.

 LESSONS FROM THE BOXES

 Boxes Beyond Borders 2002

 Thinking outside the box is neither a metaphor nor a joke to the artists in Women Beyond Borders.
 This astonishing, compressed exhibit, founded by California artists, Lorraine Serena and Elena Siff, has been growing for seven years from its grass roots and now includes hundreds of women artists from all over the globe.
 While the voices are diverse and the expressions range widely among individuals and artistic genres, the collective visions of women supersede all the boundaries of politics, disability, class or culture.
 Open these boxes, and you will recognize, in many shapes and colors, your own story.